Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

         2. To have only the required sections of the find us page form show if different options are clicked one after the other.

-        3. On the contact form - how to not allow white spaces to be submitted using Javascript.
+        3. On the contact form - how to not allow white spaces to be submitted using JavaScript.

 # **MEDIA**